 Bladder Infections in Dogs

-Please see your veterinarian for immediate medical attention, especially if your dog is straining to urinate or crying out in pain.
-This could be a medical emergency!
+See your vet immediately if your dog is straining to urinate or crying out in pain as this is a medical emergency!

 Talk to your vet about incorporating natural supplements to help support a healthy urinary tract system.
 Get more information on our blog at Vet Talk with Dr. Hillary Cook, because, at NHV, we want all pets to have a clean bill of health naturally.